gemrb/gemrb.github.io/_posts/2020-11-04-minidebconf-gaming-edition-gemrb-talk.md

 ---
-title: "MniDebConf Gaming Edition GemRB talk and Q&A on 23rd November"
+title: "MniDebConf Gaming Edition: GemRB talk and Q&A on 23rd November"
 author: Jaka Kranjc
 ---